qiushi-zhou/qiushi-zhou.github.io/_posts/2021-06-25-elected-as-president-of-cis-gres.md

 ---
 layout: post
-title: "I was elected as the president of CIS-GReS!"
+title: "I was elected as the president of CIS-GReS"
 comments: false
 description: ""
 keywords: ""